New national report reveals impact of blood cancer

 The Blood Cancer Taskforce will unite Australia’s leading hematologists, researchers, patients and members of the blood cancer ecosystem for the first time to work with the Leukaemia Foundation to develop the National Strategic Action Plan, which will provide the blueprint to help tackle the key issues facing the blood cancer community today and into the future.

-Mr Petch said the formation of the Taskforce and development of the National Strategic Action Plan together mark a major milestone for the blood cancer community and will set the national agenda around blood cancer for many years to come.
+The Leukaemia Foundation spokesperson said the formation of the Taskforce and development of the National Strategic Action Plan together mark a major milestone for the blood cancer community and will set the national agenda around blood cancer for many years to come.

-“Advances in treatment and care over the past 40 years have transformed the way Australians live with a blood cancer, however the path to conquering blood cancer is long and requires improved access for all Australians to the right information, the best treatments and services, and the latest treatments, tests and diagnostic tools, to help people with blood cancer not only to survive – but also to live well,” he said.
+“Advances in treatment and care over the past 40 years have transformed the way Australians live with a blood cancer, however the path to conquering blood cancer is long and requires improved access for all Australians to the right information, the best treatments and services, and the latest treatments, tests and diagnostic tools, to help people with blood cancer not only to survive – but also to live well,” they said.

 “The Leukaemia Foundation and the whole blood cancer community are committed to partnering with the Federal Government in tackling the challenges of blood cancer.”

-Mr Petch said the Federal Government’s action also bolstered the bold new goal set by the Leukaemia Foundation to create real change for people living with blood cancer: zero lives lost to blood cancer by 2035.
+The spokesperson said the Federal Government’s action also bolstered the bold new goal set by the Leukaemia Foundation to create real change for people living with blood cancer: zero lives lost to blood cancer by 2035.

 “For the past 40 years, the Leukaemia Foundation has supported and advocated for people living with blood cancer in Australia.
-Now we are looking forward to leading a new era of change for the Australian blood cancer community by partnering with industry, government, medical professionals and everyday Australians to realise the goal of zero lives lost to blood cancer by 2035,” he said.
+Now we are looking forward to leading a new era of change for the Australian blood cancer community by partnering with industry, government, medical professionals and everyday Australians to realise the goal of zero lives lost to blood cancer by 2035,” they said.

 Report methodology: The State of the Nation: Blood Cancer in Australia report was developed by independent research firm Insight Economics in consultation with the Leukaemia Foundation.
 Development involved consultation with more than 65 leading experts from across the blood cancer ecosystem including clinicians and haemaologists, research institutes, government decision-makers, blood cancer NGOs and industry.
 The report draws on data from the Australian Institute of Health and Welfare (AIHW), Australian Bureau of Statistics (ABS) and state cancer registries along with survey data from more than 3200 people living with blood cancer, providing a statistically significant snapshot of the experiences of people living with a blood cancer in Australia today.